clearlinux/clear-linux-documentation/source/clear-linux/tutorials/hadoop.rst

       </property>
       </configuration>

 #.
-Edit :file:`/etc/hadoop/mapred-site.xml`.
-This file configures all daemons
+Edit the :file:`/etc/hadoop/mapred-site.xml` file.
+This file configures
-   related to MapReduce: `JobTracker` and `TaskTrackers`.
-With MapReduce, Hadoop can process big amounts of data in multiple systems.
-In our example, we set :abbr:`YARN (Yet Another Resource Manager)` as our runtime framework for executing MapReduce jobs as follows:
+   all daemons related to `MapReduce`: `JobTracker` and `TaskTrackers`.
+With `MapReduce`, Hadoop can process big amounts of data in multiple systems.
+In our example, we set :abbr:`YARN (Yet Another Resource Manager)` as our runtime framework for executing `MapReduce` jobs as follows:

    .. code-block:: xml
       :emphasize-lines: 5,6